The basic facts about human history

 Our African ancestors

-Because to climatic changes that caused the continent’s forest cover to decline in favor of grasslands, early people are considered to have dropped from trees.
+Because to climatic changes that caused the continent’s forest cover to decline in favour of grasslands, early people are considered to have dropped from trees.
 Little groups of early people in Africa are said to have roamed the continent nomadically while looking for food.
-Apart from those utilizing stone and bone, their technology were biodegradable, therefore little is known about their way of life.

 IMAGE CREDITS: istockphoto.com